LearningKijo/ResearchDev/DEV01-RedirectAttachment/README.md

-# MDO Safe Attachments : Detonation Validation
+# MDO Safe Attachments : Detonation & Deep Analysis Validation
 This is a test file designed for ***"File Detonation"*** and ***"Deep Analysis"*** of safe attachments in Microsoft Defender for Office 365.

 > [!Important]